 Filming on Location

-GSA's Center for Historic Buildings has developed a nationwide program to encourage the use of its historic buildings in film and television productions.
-The intent of this program is to showcase and support this legacy by creating opportunities for the public to experience these buildings through film.
+The GSA Center for Historic Buildings has developed a nationwide program to encourage the use of its historic buildings in film and television productions.
+The program's goal is to showcase and support this legacy by creating opportunities for the public to experience these buildings through film.
 All revenue earned through this program is reinvested in the historic inventory.

 Section 111 of the NHPA allows agencies to lease space in federal historic buildings to non-federal tenants and reinvest the proceeds to support their preservation and use.
 Using these locations goes a long way in promoting, protecting, and preserving these national treasures.

 The shortcut to this page is www.gsa.gov/filmlocation.